pin0S/learningML/log.md

 Thoughts: My understanding of how I learn and how to learn effectively is a lot better at the moment.
 As soon as I don't understand something I use more resources to better understand it.

 Example is how the R^N of a netural net is worked out.
 Have notes to write up tonight but I am feeling confident of moving past it this time and hopefully onto making my own projects.

+## Day 54: October 16, 2018

+Today's Progress: Model Representation II done

+Thoughts: I have a lot a of thoughts about how much better a job I am doing taking notes.
+I've found a real rhythm in my rountine, lately.
+The Power of habit helped me out tremdously in understanding how to form a habbit.
+Also my focus and concerntration in the time I spend studying is more strong than before.
+I think this has improved for a few reasons:

+1. Nootropics
+2. Building up my focus muscle
+3. Having a clear understanding of how I best learn and now implementing it - these keeps me on track and stops the feeling of feeling too lost

+It's still hard working a full time job, trying to write a book as my side hustle and to learn machine learning in the middle of all that.
+But I want it, I want it more than I want to breathe, it is probably what I want the most out of anything at the moment.
+I've noticed I don't care about TV shows, NBA games or other distractions anymore I just want to spend my time learning.
+This makes it incredibly hard stay focused at work and I need to start implementing rules at work too keep me focused.